deephaven/examples/prometheus/README.md

 This app pulls data from [Prometheus's API](https://prometheus.io/docs/prometheus/latest/querying/api/) through HTTP requests.
 The API responses are deserialized, and the desired values are extracted and stored into a Deephaven table.

+Once data is collected and tables are created, various [Deephaven queries](https://deephaven.io/core/docs/how-to-guides/simple-python-query/) are then performed on the tables.

 This app writes to Deephaven tables both statically and dynamically.

 ## Dependencies